 Surely you don’t have heard such a term as f-stop?
 When you take pictures, you use the interaction between shutter speed, ISO settings, and f-stop to control exposure.

-Again, I will not tell you that f-stop is determined by the focal length of the lens divided by the diameter of the hole, etc. This knowledge will not give practical information for the beginner.
+Again, I will not tell you that f stop is determined by the focal length of the lens divided by the diameter of the hole, etc. This knowledge will not give practical information for the beginner.

 Each f-stop number changes the size of the aperture twice.

-F / 2.8 is a low aperture and small depth of field, the background will be blurred.
+F/2.8 is a low aperture and small depth of field, the background will be blurred.

-F / 11 (and more) is a small aperture and large depth of field, the whole frame will be sharp.
+F/11 (and more) is a small aperture and large depth of field, the whole frame will be sharp.

 This definition is easy to understand and remember.
 Then why complicate things?
 We want to photograph the landscape, and not to invent new lenses.
 But, nevertheless, it is necessary to slightly complicate the understanding of f-stop, depth of field and aperture.

-As in the case of ISO (remember, high ISO gives noise and grain and can spoil the frame), so in the case of the lens aperture is not so simple.
+As in the case of ISO (remember, high ISO gives noise and grain and can spoil the frame), so in the case of the lens, aperture is not so simple.

-The sharpest aperture for landscape photography
+The best aperture for landscape

 How to set the aperture on Canon?